 - Never having been pregnant.
-Women who have never been pregnant have a higher risk of endometrial cancer than do women who have had at least one pregnancy.
+If you've never been pregnant, you have a higher risk of endometrial cancer than someone who has had at least one pregnancy.

 - Older age.
 As you get older, your risk of endometrial cancer increases.
-Endometrial cancer occurs most often in women who have undergone menopause.
+Endometrial cancer occurs most often after menopause.

 - Obesity.
 Being obese increases your risk of endometrial cancer.
 This may occur because excess body fat alters your body's balance of hormones.

 - Hormone therapy for breast cancer.
-Women with breast cancer who take the hormone therapy drug tamoxifen have an increased risk of developing endometrial cancer.
+Taking the hormone therapy drug tamoxifen for breast cancer can increase the risk of developing endometrial cancer.
 If you're taking tamoxifen, discuss this risk with your doctor.
-For most women, the benefits of tamoxifen outweigh the small risk of endometrial cancer.
+For most, the benefits of tamoxifen outweigh the small risk of endometrial cancer.

 - An inherited colon cancer syndrome.
-Hereditary nonpolyposis colorectal cancer (HNPCC) is a syndrome that increases the risk of colon cancer and other cancers, including endometrial cancer.
-HNPCC occurs because of a gene mutation passed from parents to children.
-If a family member has been diagnosed with HNPCC, discuss your risk of the genetic syndrome with your doctor.
-If you've been diagnosed with HNPCC, ask your doctor what cancer screening tests you should undergo.
+Lynch syndrome, also called hereditary nonpolyposis colorectal cancer (HNPCC), is a syndrome that increases the risk of colon cancer and other cancers, including endometrial cancer.
+Lynch syndrome is caused by a gene mutation passed from parents to children.
+If a family member has been diagnosed with Lynch syndrome, discuss your risk of the genetic syndrome with your doctor.
+If you've been diagnosed with Lynch syndrome, ask your doctor what cancer screening tests you should undergo.